uconneeb/eebcareer/paul.md

 #### 9. Adding an image

 First, create an image of yourself and name the file _headshot.jpg_.
 I recommend resizing the image to 300x300 pixels in whatever software you use for playing with images (e.g. Photoshop, Preview, etc.).
 While it is not necessary to resize the image, smaller images will load faster for folks visiting your web site.
 We're going to put this image in a directory named _images_.

-GitHub does not let you create empty directories, so we'll sneakily create a dummy file in the images directory and then later delete the dummy file once we've uploaded the image file.
+**GitHub does not let you create empty directories**, so we'll sneakily create a dummy file in the images directory and then later delete the dummy file once we've uploaded the image file.

 Click on the "Add file" button and then the "Create new file" button and enter _images/dummy.txt_.
 Add some dummy text and commit the file.
 Now enter the images directory and click the "Upload files" button.
 Find your _headshot.jpg_ file and upload it.
 You'll need to commit the change or else GitHub will ignore the upload.